Navigating Cultural Nuances: Business Etiquette in Dubai

 Relationship-Oriented Business Practices

-• Networking and personal connections often outweigh formal contracts in the initial stages.
+• Networking and personal connections often outweigh formal contracts initially.

 2. Dress Code and Appearance

-• For men, business suits with ties are standard in formal settings.
+• Men: Business suits with ties are standard in formal settings.

-• Avoid overly casual outfits during meetings or public engagements.
+• Avoid overly casual or flashy clothing during meetings or public engagements.

-• Opt for muted and professional colors to align with the local business atmosphere.
+• Opt for muted, professional colours aligned with local business norms.

 3. Punctuality and Meeting Etiquette